-The mission of the Biblical Studies Division is to prepare students for vocational Christian ministry by developing a foundational knowledge of the Bible and theology, ministry principles and practices, and by nurturing the personal character necessary for a life of service to Jesus Christ.
-The Bachelor of Science in Biblical Studies degree at Grace Christian University includes 45 credits in Theological, Leadership and Ministry, Language, and Biblical Studies.
+The mission of the School of Bible and Ministry is to prepare students for vocational Christian ministry by developing a foundational knowledge of the Bible and theology, ministry principles and practices, and by nurturing the personal character necessary for a life of service to Jesus Christ.
+The Bachelor of Science in Biblical Studies major at Grace Christian University includes 33 credits in Theological, Leadership and Ministry, and Biblical Studies.
 In addition to these courses, every student completes a ministry internship designed to put theory into practice.